What does a ChatGPT HTML export contain?

 - All conversation turns - user messages and assistant responses in order

-- Code blocks with syntax highlighting and language labels
+- Code blocks with syntax highlighting and language labels - each block identifies its language (Python, JavaScript, SQL, etc.) and applies color coding through inlined CSS classes

-- Tables rendered as proper HTML table elements
+- Tables rendered as proper HTML table elements with headers, rows, and column alignment

-- Formatted text — bold, italic, headers, bullet lists
+- Formatted text - bold, italic, headers, bullet lists as semantic HTML elements

 Because HTML is a web format, the exported file can also be embedded in other web pages, hosted as a static file, or emailed as an attachment that recipients can open directly in their browser.